MichielDerhaeg/build-linux/README.md

 Building the Disk Image
 -----------------------

-Installing a OS on a file instead of a real disk complicates things but this makes development and testing easier.
+Installing an OS on a file instead of a real disk complicates things but this makes development and testing easier.

 So let's start by allocating a new file of size 100M by doing ``fallocate -l100M image``(some distro's don't have ``fallocate`` so you can do ``dd if=/dev/zero of=image bs=1M count=100`` instead).
 And then we format it like we would format a disk with ``fdisk image``.
-It automatically creates a MBR partition table for us and we'll create just one partition filling the whole image by pressing 'n' and afterwards just use the default options for everything and keep spamming 'enter' untill you're done.
+It automatically creates an MBR partition table for us and we'll create just one partition filling the whole image by pressing 'n' and afterwards just use the default options for everything and keep spamming 'enter' until you're done.
 Finally press 'w' exit and to write the changes to the image.
 ```bash
 $ fdisk image